jaspector

 No public county webpage, ordinance, or application was found for a general county building permit covering ordinary construction in unincorporated areas.
 A permit is required when an existing on-site sewage facility needs a tank replaced or a drainfield repaired or replaced.

-Typical processing time is No Hartley County-specific posted timeline was found.
+Building permit processing times in unincorporated Hartley County, TX typically run No Hartley County-specific posted timeline was found.
 Consult TCEQ's general OSSF program materials as a baseline..
+Timelines can vary based on project complexity and current department workload.